Thursday, 24 December 2015

 I suppose he can still pass as the prince if you don't look closely *laughs*

-I rushed the family back to DisneySea so that we can get on with the programme.
-I mean, there're so much more of Tokyo DisneySea that we have not explored!
+I herded the family back to DisneySea so that we can get on with the programme!
+After all, there're so much more of Tokyo DisneySea that we have not explored!

 Back at Tokyo DisneySea!
 Kids and I look very elated! =)